Brave Frontier 2: Story

-20 years after the defeat of Karna Masta and the restoration of summoning ability within the Akras Summoner's Hall, deep in the world of Extas, Fabulaska was arrested for copying data on a research forbidden to be accessed when two strange figures helped him in his escape.
-As this caught the eye of the Akras Summoners Hall back in Elgaia regarding the discovery of the new world, Noel, Lugina and Roy went to Extas to negotiate with the authorities for the capture of Fabulaska, in exchange for Noel's research data regarding the world of Bectas.
+20 years after the defeat of Karna Masta and the restoration of summoning ability within the Akras Summoner's Hall, deep in the world of Extas, Fabulaska was arrested for copying data on research forbidden to be accessed when two strange figures helped him in his escape.
+As this caught the eye of the Akras Summoners Hall back in Elgaia regarding the discovery of the new world, Noel, Lugina, and Roy went to Extas to negotiate with the authorities for the capture of Fabulaska in exchange for Noel's research data regarding the world of Bectas.

-10 Years after, the year is A.I.E 300, a strange group called Negress were making their move, destroying countless kingdoms and worlds for their unknown ambitions.
-Though the Akras Summoners Hall are trying to pin their every move, until a strange gate started opening in Grand Gaia as the Summoners's Hall were sent to investigate.
-In another world in the Kingdom of Seltavia, Negress sets their goal on the kingdom's capital of Philharme, taking down various soldiers as they proceed with their plan in dominating various worlds.
-As The King ordered the citizens to escape, two main youth tried to make their escape, each of the kingdom's most powerful knights had fallen due to the mysterious black knight's presence.
-The main character and his childhood friend, Rin, were protecting the treasure rood underground with the help from Augus and Lory as they were then caught by the black knight.
+10 years later, in the year A.I.E.
+300, a strange group called Negress makes their move, destroying countless kingdoms and worlds for their unknown ambitions.
+Though the Akras Summoners Hall is trying to pin down their every move, a strange gate started opening in Grand Gaia as the Summoners' Hall was sent to investigate.
+In another world in the Kingdom of Seltavia, Negress sets their sights on the kingdom's capital, Philharme, taking down various soldiers as they proceed with their plan to dominate various worlds.
+As the King ordered the citizens to escape, two main youth tried to make their escape; each of the kingdom's most powerful knights had fallen due to the mysterious black knight's presence.
+The main character and his childhood friend, Rin, were protecting the treasure trove underground with the help of Augus and Lory when they were caught by the black knight.
 But in the midst of their defeat, Augus used a strange orb to open a portal to another world, and Augus told both the hero and Rin to escape with the orb.
-However, the black knight commanded Shaia to attack the hero and Rin, distorting the portal as both of them were sucked away into the portal and were separated as they traversed into different worlds.
-Now, being separated from Rin and being found by the Akras Summoners, humanity's survival rests on the new hero and the Akras Summoners Guild in order to take down the dreaded Negress.
+However, the black knight commanded Shaia to attack the hero and Rin, distorting the portal as both of them were sucked away into it and were separated as they traversed into different worlds.
+Now, having been separated from Rin and found by the Akras Summoners, humanity's survival rests on the new hero and the Akras Summoners Guild in order to take down the dreaded Negress.

 Music

-Unlike the music in Brave Frontier, which is synthesized, Brave Frontier 2 will feature a real Orchestra soundtrack done by the Tokyo City Philharmonic Orchestra and composed by Hikoshi Hashimoto, Kenji Ito, Minako Seki, Kaoru Wada, Noriyuki Iwadare, TAMAYO and Tadayoshi Makino.
+Unlike the music in Brave Frontier, which is synthesized, Brave Frontier 2 will feature a real orchestral soundtrack done by the Tokyo City Philharmonic Orchestra and composed by Hikoshi Hashimoto, Kenji Ito, Minako Seki, Kaoru Wada, Noriyuki Iwadare, Tamayo, and Tadayoshi Makino.